jackseagrist/Wildfire_Hackathon/index.md

 https://paulcrickard.wordpress.com/2012/06/29/leaflet-js-interactivity-ii-allow-users-to-add-points/ --> looks good

 ## Future Work
-The following section describes the work needed in the future to continue the
+The following sections describe the work needed to take this project from a concept to a viable product.

 ### Model
 Machine Learning - Don't have the time scale data that we need to make model really work.
 We would need for a single fire the shapefile perimeters at smaller time steps, not just the final perimeter.
 Then we would have to add in the temporal data somehow.
 Potentially by making raster values for each datastack where the pixel value is based on the time from ignition